約27分で読めます最終更新:2026年6月

 The sulphur-rich water in Unzen is highly acidic and will turn silver jewellery black almost instantly.
 Heed the warning signs in every bathroom and remove all silver rings, necklaces, and earrings before entering the onsen.

-Whether you seek the historic grandeur of the Unzen Kanko Hotel or the modern luxury of Kyushu Hotel, this unique onsen town offers a ryokan to match.
-Immersed in the powerful landscape of Japan's first national park, a stay in Unzen is a journey into the heart of Kyushu's volcanic soul.
-Explore our curated selection and book your authentic Unzen experience today.
+If historic grandeur of the Unzen Kanko Hotel is your goal, this list points there; if modern luxury of Kyushu Hotel is what you came for, the same picks apply, this unique onsen town offers a ryokan to match.
+Immersed in the powerful landscape of Japan's first national park, a stay in Unzen is a deep dive into the region's onsen culture.
+Browse our short list and book your authentic Unzen experience today.

 旅館での滞在に雲仙温泉が選ばれる理由